 Remember to get milk while you're at the store, and more

-Apple Reminders is one of the really useful apps that comes preloaded on your iOS and Mac based devices.
+Apple Reminders is one of the really useful apps that come preloaded on your iOS and Mac-based devices.
 As the name suggests and as you may already know, it lets you create reminders that you want to be reminded about on your devices.
-You can use it to get reminders about the tasks that you think you’ll forget if you don’t put them in a list.
+You can use it to get reminders about the tasks that you think you’ll forget if you don’t put them on a list.

 Use Lists To Group Similar Tasks

 One of the underutilized features of the Apple Reminders is the tasks list.
-By default, what most people do is they add all of their reminders in a single list.
-While this may work if you only use the app for specific reminders, you can actually create a list for each type of reminders so the things are a bit more organized.
+By default, what most people do is add all of their reminders in a single list.
+While this may work if you only use the app for specific reminders, you can create a list for each type of reminder so that things are a bit more organized.